-Phips also appointed several prominent figures of the area to serve as Associate Magistrates including Jonathan Corwin, Bartholomew Gedney, and John Hathorne of Salem Towne; John Richards, Peter Sergeant, Samuel Sewell, and Wait Still Winthrop of Boston; and Nathaniel Saltonstall of Haverhill.
+Phips also appointed several prominent figures of the area to serve as Associate Magistrates, including Jonathan Corwin, Bartholomew Gedney, and John Hathorne of Salem Towne; John Richards, Peter Sergeant, Samuel Sewell, and Wait Still Winthrop of Boston; and Nathaniel Saltonstall of Haverhill.
 Thomas Newton would serve as the Crown’s Attorney prosecuting the cases, and Stephen Sewall would serve as clerk.

 The Court of Oyer and Terminer convened in Salem Towne on June 2, 1692, with Chief Magistrate William Stoughton presiding and Thomas Newton serving as the Crown’s Prosecuting Attorney.
 Bridget Bishop’s case was the first brought to the grand jury.
-The fact that Thomas Newton, special prosecutor, selected Bishop for his first prosecution suggests that he believed the stronger case could be made against her than any of the other suspect witches.
-He was evidently correct because the Grand Jury indicted her, she was tried, and sentenced to die.
-On June 10th, she was hanged at Gallows Hill.
+The fact that Thomas Newton, special prosecutor, selected Bishop for his first prosecution suggests that he believed a stronger case could be made against her than any of the other suspect witches.
+He was correct because the Grand Jury indicted her, she was tried, and sentenced to die.
+On June 10, she was hanged at Gallows Hill.

 The Superior Court of Judicature was then formed to replace the “witchcraft” court, which did not allow spectral evidence.
 The new court released those awaiting trial and pardoned those awaiting execution.
 In effect, the Salem witch trials were over.
 But, during the reign of the Court of Oyer and Terminer, they had executed 20 people accused of witchcraft.

-During this first session, five cases were tried that included those who had been indicted but not tried in September — Sarah Buckley, Margaret Jacobs, Rebecca Jacobs, Mary Whittredge and Job Tookey.
+During this first session, five cases were tried that included those indicted but not tried in September — Sarah Buckley, Margaret Jacobs, Rebecca Jacobs, Mary Whittredge, and Job Tookey.
 All were found not guilty.
 Grand juries were also held for many of those remaining in jail.
 Though charges were dismissed against many, 16 more people were indicted and tried, three of whom were found guilty: Elizabeth Johnson Jr., Sarah Wardwell, and Mary Post.
 However, when Chief Justice William Stoughton wrote the warrants for the execution of these women and the others remaining from the previous court, Governor Phips pardoned them all, sparing their lives.

-In late January/early February, the Court sat again in Charlestown, Massachusetts to hold grand juries and trials.
+In late January/early February, the Court sat again in Charlestown, Massachusetts, to hold grand juries and trials.
 They tried five people — Sarah Aslett Cole, Lydia Dustin, Sarah Dustin, Mary Taylor, and Mary Toothaker.
 All were found not guilty.
 However, they were not released until they paid their jail fees.
 Unable to pay, Lydia Dustin died in jail on March 10, 1693.

-At the end of April, the Court convened in Boston and cleared Captain John Alden by proclamation, and heard charges against a servant girl named Mary Watkins, for falsely accusing her mistress of witchcraft.
+At the end of April, the Court convened in Boston, cleared Captain John Alden by proclamation, and heard charges against a servant girl named Mary Watkins for falsely accusing her mistress of witchcraft.
 In May, the Court convened in Ipswich, where they held a variety of grand juries who dismissed charges against all but five people.
 These included Susannah Post, Eunice Frye, Mary Bridges Jr., Mary Barker, and William Barker Jr. All were found not guilty at trial, putting an end to the infamous Salem Witch Trials.